cyberbotics/webots-doc/reference/fluid.md

 must always remain uniform, i.e., of the form `x x x` where `x` is any positive real number.
 This ensures that all primitive geometries will remain suitable for ODE immersion detection.
 Whenever a scale coordinate is changed, the two other ones are automatically changed to this new value.
-If a scale coordinate is assigned a non-positive value, it is automatically changed to 1.
+If a non-positive value is assigned to a scale coordinate, the value is automatically changed to 1.

 - `name`: name of the fluid.
 This is the name used in a `ImmersionProperties` to refer to a given `Fluid`.
 - `model`: generic name of the fluid, e.g., "sea".